-It’s a term from relationship psychologist and bestselling author James Bauer that describes a deep evolutionary instinct inside all men.
+It’s a term coined by relationship psychologist and bestselling author James Bauer that describes a deep evolutionary instinct found inside all men.

-The hero instinct is in men’s biology and it’s basically a strong attraction and commitment that a man experiences when he protects or “saves” a woman he’s interested in.
+The hero instinct is embedded in men’s biology and it’s basically about a strong attraction and will to commit that a man experiences when he protects or “saves” a woman he’s interested in.

-Failure to stimulate the hero instinct can result in a man’s interest in a relationship fading away, as well as decreasing sex life and less communication.
+Failure to stimulate the hero instinct can result in a man’s disinterest to continue the relationship and work on it.

-With that in mind, you can see why it’s so key to learn about the hero instinct and how it works.
+With that in mind, you can see why it’s so important to learn about the hero instinct and how it works.

 14 ways to trigger his hero instinct